kailash-manasarovar/statement/docs/timeline/2023/march.md

 ## Choir rehearsal at the boat club

 - At the end of term we have a choir rehearsal at the boat club in Dénia.
 - Concha is the choir master.
-Paqui Fornet is there filming and that's apparently the reason for the extra rehearsal.
+- Paqui Fornet is there filming; and that's apparently the reason for the extra rehearsal.
 - It's all a bit contrived and time-wasting.
 - Paqui Fornet's husband is there too.
 He sits scowling and glaring at everyone.
 I feel him looking at me.
 - He looks extremely angry.